 HT patches are suitable for thermal wells up to 446 degF [230 degC].
 They have short-term resistance to 482 degF [250 degC] and are

 ISO 14310–qualified up to that temperature.
-Extreme high-temperature patches Extreme high-temperature patches are rated up to 662 degF and especially designed for steam-assisted gravity drainage (SAGD), cyclic steam stimulation (CSS), and geothermal wells.
+Extreme high-temperature patches Extreme high-temperature patches are rated up to 662 degF and specially designed for steam-assisted gravity drainage (SAGD), cyclic steam stimulation (CSS), and geothermal wells.
 They seal effectively even through thermal cycling

 Prefracturing patches seal off frac ports (e.g., ports that opened prematurely) and withstand hydraulic fracturing pressures up to 10,000 psi [69 MPa].
 These patches have a special design to ensure sealing against the irregular profile of frac ports.